Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: 5d Chern-Simons on minitwistor correspondence space

-which smoothly parametrises $\CP^1\cong S^2$.
-By pushing forward the holomorphic structure on $\PT$ we obtain a partially holomorphic structure on the quotient.
-This is determined by the integrable subbundle locally generated by $\{\partial_0,\pi^{B'}\p_{A'B'}\}$.
-(Further details are included in appendix \ref{app:Phs}.)
-Following Hitchin~\cite{hitchin1982monopoles}, we will refer to the partially holomorphic manifold $\E^3\times\CP^1$ as the minitwistor correspondence space and denote it by\footnote{$\PN$ is also the space of light rays in four dimensional Minkowski space, because the pair $(x,[\pi])$ uniquely determines a Lorentzian ray in $\M$ passing through $x$ at $t=0$ in the direction $\pi^{A'}{\bar\pi}^A$.
-From this perspective, $\PN$ is the real co-dimension 1 slice $\{\bar{Z}\cdot Z=0\}\subset \PT$, from which $\PN$ inherits its partially holomorphic structure as a CR manifold.} $\PN$.\\
+a unit vector in $\E^3$ which is smoothly parametrised by $\CP^1$.
+Pushing forward the holomorphic structure by the quotient map induces a `partially holomorphic' structure on $\PN$.
+(See \cite{rawnsley1979} for a discussion of partially holomorphic structures.)
+This is determined by the integrable subbundle locally generated by $\{\bar\p_0,\pi^{B'}\p_{A'B'}\}$.
+Following \cite{jones1984minitwistors,jones1985minitwistor}, we refer to the partially holomorphic manifold $\PN$ as minitwistor correspondence space.\footnote{$\PN$ is also the space of light rays in four dimensional Minkowski space: the pair $(y,\pi)$ uniquely determines a ray in $\M^{1,3}$ passing through the point $y$ on a constant time slice in the direction $\pi^{A'}\bar\pi^A$.
+From this perspective, $\PN$ is the real codimension 1 slice $\{Z\cdot\bar Z=0\}\subset\PT$, from which $\PN$ inherits its partially holomorphic structure as a CR manifold.}\\